-12.3.Recommendations
+12.3 - Recommendations

-11.1 The City is encouraged to continue discussions with the County, community, and other local public agencies to consider improvements to the effectiveness and efficiency of providing municipal services in the Sonoma Valley region.
-There may be a possibility in the future of expansion of City boundaries through Sphere of Influence amendments and subsequent annexations to include areas in the Valley that are largely developed and urbanized.
+11.1 The City is encouraged to consider actions taken in concert with other local agencies to improve the effectiveness and efficiency of providing municipal services in the Sonoma Valley region, up to and including the possibility of expanding City boundaries to include areas in the Valley that are largely developed and urbanized.

-11.2 The City should review its intentions regarding the potential annexation of two park areas (Maxwell Farms and Montini Preserve), which would inform amendments to the City's Sphere of Influence.
+11.2 The City should review its position regarding the potential annexation of the two park areas, either seeking annexation or removal of the territory from the sphere of influence.

-11.3 The City should consider directly supporting appropriate annexations in the Denmark Street, Four Corners, and Harrington Drive areas.
+11.3 The City should consider directly supporting appropriate annexations in the Denmark Street, Four Corners, and Harrington Road areas.
 Potential actions could include annexation proposals made directly by the City, and preparation of a specific area plan, and subsequent annexation of the Four Corners area.